Using YouTube to steal your files

 and it should work!
 But we have to find something that’d work for that part in the middle.
 And lucky for us, I had already spotted something like that in my googling earlier.

-It seems like there’s an old legacy GSuite URL format of docs.google.com/a/<domain>/…, which probably did something useful years ago, but these days just disappears when you open an URL.
-If you’re logged out, you must find some working donor URL to use, such as /a/wyo.gov/6, but logged in you can even do /a/a/ and it’ll just work.
+It seems like there’s an old legacy GSuite URL format of docs.google.com/a/<domain>/…, which probably did something useful years ago (edit: and still does6), but these days just disappears when you open an URL.
+If you’re logged out, you must find some working donor URL to use, such as /a/wyo.gov/7, but logged in you can even do /a/a/ and it’ll just work.

 Here are a couple of example URLs to try out.